Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 ## Program use

 The ‘PatchAndClassifyFiles’ command acts as the main function for the program.
-Type this command into Matlab’s Command Window to be presented with the list following options:
+Type this command into Matlab’s Command Window to be presented with the list of commands:

-  1)	Mask and patch files in the folder
+  1. **Mask and patch files in the folder**
-    - Creates a mask of the images in the current folder and splits the images into patches.
+    ⋅⋅* Creates a mask of the images in the current folder and splits the images into patches.
 These patches are saved as separate .mat files.
 This only needs to be         done once.

-  2)	Hand classify
+  2. **Hand classify**
-    -	Hand classify the .mat files in the current folder.
+    ⋅⋅*	Hand classify the .mat files in the current folder.

-  3)	Show and save results (CSVs + plots)
+  3. **Show and save results (CSVs + plots)**
-    - Displays plots of results and saves these results to .csv files
+    ⋅⋅* Displays plots of results and saves these results to .csv files

-  4)	Show and save results (reconstruct images as heatmaps)
-    -	Reconstructs and saves the images as heatmaps
+  4. **Show and save results (reconstruct images as heatmaps)** ⋅⋅*	Reconstructs and saves the images as heatmaps

-  5) Pick Thresholds for the auto classification
+  5. **Pick Thresholds for the auto classification**
-  6) Auto classify
+  6. **Auto classify**
-  7) See results from auto classification
+  7. **See results from auto classification**
-  8) Show coloc data and reconstruct coloc image
+  8. **Show coloc data and reconstruct coloc image**
-  9) Combine hand classify results
+  9. **Combine hand classify results**
-  0) Exit
+  0. **Exit**

 ### Command 1: Mask and patch files in the folder